openstack-infra/zuul/doc/source/zuul.rst

      check:
       - foobar-extra-special-job

+Individual jobs may optionally be added to pipelines (e.g. check, gate, et cetera) for a project, in addtion to those provided by templates.

 The order of the jobs listed in the project (which only affects the order of jobs listed on the report) will be the jobs from each template in the order listed, followed by any jobs individually listed